The Neurobiology of Mindfulness – Reshaping Your Brain

 Sara Lazar, PhD, MGH Psychiatric Neuroimaging Research Program

-Recently I read about the latest research showing that in just eight weeks of daily meditation you can change the part of your brain structure that regulates memory, empathy and stress regulation.
+There’s now significant research showing that in just eight weeks of daily meditation you can change the part of your brain structure that regulates memory, empathy and stress regulation.
 For years, studies have documented the many benefits of meditation – improved concentration, enhanced pain management and emotional regulation to name a few.

 The current study is important because it is the first to document a difference in brain structure from before someone starts a meditation practice to after they’ve started – and in only eight weeks!
 As a long time practitioner of meditation (accomplished after a decade of false starts) I found this information reassuring but not surprising.
 Since my meditation practice has become routine, I’ve experienced significant changes in many areas of my life.